-COVID-19 Update: Specialist Oven Cleaners will remain fully operational during the November lockdown: Find out more
+COVID-19 Update: Specialist Oven Cleaners will remain fully operational during the pandemic.
+Find out more

 The oven is the workhorse in your kitchen.
 Thanks to it, you bake delicious recipes, and you prepare whole feasts.
 Without a doubt, a lot is going on with your oven, and it is up to you to ensure that it is in a clean state, so that you can cook with pleasure.

 Cooking might be fun for you, but cleaning the oven much less so.
 To stay on top of the chore, you have to consider some of the effective ways of cleaning the appliance.
 Let’s dive straight into the practical tips everyone should employ in regards to oven cleaning:

 When it comes to oven cleaning, prevention is always better than the cure.
 What this means is that when possible, you should try to prevent a mess, instead of addressing it later.
 And the way you can achieve this?
 Well, there are a few things you should consider in this regard.
 First, try cooking in an enclosed casserole.
 That way any grease splatters will have a lesser chance of ending up on the oven interior.
 You can further assist this by placing a baking sheet on the bottom of the oven to catch any spills.
 It is a good idea to reconsider some of the messy recipes, or at least consider ways to minimise the mess.